cartertemm/teamtalk-spotify-bot/readme.md

 python spotify-bot.py
 ```

+If running for the first time, you'll get a message informing you that a configuration was successfully created.
+Open up config.ini in a text editor of your choice, follow the instructions, save and run the script again.
+Assuming nothing went wrong a Spotify account authorization page will have been opened in your browser.
+Follow the steps.
+When you return to the command window, select a playback device.

 ### Routing Audio

 A full setup guide would be out of scope, but the basics are thus.